 With the advent of the Interstate system, Interstate 8 was planned to overlay U.S. 80 from Yuma to Gila Bend.
 Interstate 10 was planned to overlay U.S. 80 from Tucson to Benson.
 U.S. 80 remained an extant highway until 1977, when it was decommissioned from Yuma to Benson.

-Between Wellton and Mohawk, U.S. 80 was never multiplexed with Interstate 8.
-Arizona 85 replaced U.S. 80 between Gila Bend and Phoenix.
+Between Wellton and Mohawk, U.S. 80 never overlapped with Interstate 8.
+State Route 85 replaced U.S. 80 between Gila Bend and Phoenix.

 In 1989, the remainder of U.S. 80 was decommissioned in Arizona.
 This remaining section was renumbered to Arizona 80.